io-gui/io/demo/readme.md

   If multiple properties are changed simultaneously in a template, the method is called only once after template is generated.

-  `[propertyName]Changed(value, oldValue)` This method is automatically called every time The corresponding property changes.

   `dispose()` This method is called automatically when element is no longer needed.
   It removes all event listeners and data bindings.